tldr-pages/tldr/pages/common/lt.md

 `lt --port 8000 --print-requests`

-- Opens the tunnel URL in your browser:
+- Open the tunnel URL in your browser:

 `lt --port 8000 -o`